-Since its recent inception, the Hambledon Community Fund is pleased to have awarded 10 grants to a wide variety of community groups and individuals.
-We are confident that the HCF will go on supporting the Hambledon community (and the wider community who use the numerous facilities and organisations based here), both now, and in the future.
+Since its inception in 2008, the Hambledon Community Fund is pleased to have awarded 21 grants to a wide variety of community groups and individuals.
+We are confident that the Fund will go on supporting the Hambledon community (and the wider community who use the numerous facilities and organisations based here) both now and in the future.

 Almshouses The Almshouses have received two HCF grants to date.
 The first helped to fund the cost of the recent planning application to renovate and extend the houses.
 After the application was accepted, another grant was used to pay architect’s fees for the pending project.

-Cricket Club Creosote was purchased with HCF funds to give the Cricket Pavilion its much needed new winter coat and new Nets were bought with a more recent grant.
-The Nets will be tested by the 100+ Colts who use the facilities throughout the cricket season.
+Cricket Club Creosote was purchased with HCF funds to give the Cricket Paviliona much needed new winter coat and new nets were bought with a more recent grant.
+The nets have been well tested by the 100+ Colts who use the facilities throughout the cricket season.

-Hambledon Nursery Our OFSTED rated ‘outstanding’ nursery, is keen to build a new outdoor classroom in order to continue inspiring its pupils with creative learning experiences.
-The HCF were pleased to donate a small sum towards the building costs.
+Hambledon Nursery This OFSTED rated ‘outstanding’ nursery, was keen to build a new outdoor classroom in order to continue inspiring its pupils with creative learning experiences.
+The Fund was pleased to donate a small sum towards the building costs.

 Examples of other groups and projects the HCF could support

 Groups who work within the community to help reduce isolation, provide transport and/or care and arrange events and activities for the elderly might benefit from HCF support (e.g. those who arrange coffee mornings, excercise classes, transport to appointments, outing costs, etc.)

 Examples: A West Horsley group received a grant of £2,500 to cover the cost of activities and outings for elderly people and a grant of £3,000 was awarded to cover the weekly costs of transporting elderly individuals from the villages of Bramley, Wonersh, Blackheath and Shamley Green to the Four Villages Day Centre.